MAPS-research/sd-webui-ditail/README.md

 ## Known Issues
 - Only support SD1.5 checkpoints for now.
 We are working on supporting SDXL checkpoints.
 - If the length of the conditions / chunk sizes are not matched, the plugin will not work properly.
 Please keep your prompts within 75 words for now.
-(Thanks to @w-2-w for pointing out this [issue](https://github.com/MAPS-research/sd-webui-ditail/pull/5))
+(Thanks to @w-e-w for pointing out this [issue](https://github.com/MAPS-research/sd-webui-ditail/pull/5))
 - FP8 checkpoints are not supported yet.

 ## TODO: